 - Taking things that are toxic – overdose of medication, drugs, household fluids, etc

 - Drinking too much alcohol to harm purposefully yourself.
 (Very different to drinking or for pleasure).

 Self-harm thoughts and actions are very different to suicidal ones.
-Self-harming does not mean you want to kill yourself.
+Self-hurting does not mean you want to kill yourself.
 However; people who feel suicidal do want to end it all.

 Why do people engage in self-harming?